-Air fryers size starts from a mere 1-2 quart.
+The air fryer’s size starts from a mere 1-2 quarts.
 Such a small fryer can cook 1-2 chicken breasts or fries enough for a maximum of two people.
 However, much larger air fryers are also available in the market.
 One such fryer can even handle a whole chicken or fish.

 The price of air fryers varies with their size and capacity.
 Small size air fryers are available at a price well below $100.
-You can find a middle-sized air fryer in between $100-200.
+You can find a middle-sized air fryer for between $100 and-200.
 Some air fryers with enormous capacity and some advanced functions may cost even more than $200.

-Choosing among an Air Fryer and a Pressure Cooker
+Conclusion – Choosing Among an Aire Fryer And a Pressure Cooker

 After analyzing both in detail, we may conclude that these two appliances aren’t a rival of each other.
 Instead, they can complement each other to offer a wide range of flavorful foods from delicious soups to crispy fries.
 But, always use these appliances to perform the cooking task they are designed to do.